 The Hall of the Bronze Rain Statue of Goddess of Mercy

 The Bronze Rain Statue of the Goddess of Mercy was recast and the Hall of the Goddess of Mercy was rebuilt to store the statue on the occasion of Macao’s reunification in 1999.
 The Bronze Statue of the Goddess of Mercy is on a lotus seat in the middle of the hall on a 2.2 meters high marble base.
-It is very special because it has man’s body and woman’s face, which is a reflection of the transitional image of Goddess of Mercy in Dali area during the Nanzhao Kingdom period.
+It is very special because it has a man’s body and a woman’s face, which is a reflection of the transitional image of Goddess of Mercy in the Dali area during the Nanzhao Kingdom period.
 The statue is 8.6 meters in height and 11 tons in weight.
 On each side of it stand four Bronze statues of other Goddesses of Mercy (Water and Moon Goddess, Achuoyie Goddess, Goddess of Man-body Monk, and Goddess of Mercy holding gold thread and carrying rocks); all of them are lifelike and vivid.

 Inside the Hall of the Goddess of Mercy on the second floor, the eye-catching imitations of the two treasured scroll paintings named “Picture Record of Nanzhao Kingdom” and “Buddhist Picture Scroll Painting by Zhang Shengwen” are painted on each side of the wall reflecting the historical and religious culture of the mysterious Kingdom of Dali.

 The Picture Record of Nanzhao Kingdom was drawn in 899 by Zhang Shun and Wang Fengzhong as a gift to the last King of Nanzhao.
-The original work is colored, 580.2 centimeters long and 31.5 centimeters wide, bearing the style of the Tang Dynasty.
+The original work is colored, 580.2 centimeters long, and 31.5 centimeters wide, bearing the style of the Tang Dynasty.
 It is kept in the museum of Japan at present.
 The painting exhibited here is an enlarged imitation.
-The picture has three sections: the origin of Weishan, worshiping the Iron Poles and the history of Xier Lake.
+The picture has three sections: the origin of Weishan, worshiping the Iron Poles, and the history of Xier Lake.
 It is valuable for the study of history, religion, and folklores of the Nanzhao Kingdom.

 The Picture Scroll Painting by Zhang Shengwen, also known as Scrolls of Buddhist Figures was drawn by Zhang Shengwen, an artist of the Dali Kingdom in 1180.
 The scrolls are 1 635.5 centimeters long and 30.4 centimeters wide.
 There are altogether 134 single and group figures, which mainly narrate Buddhist stories and touch upon foreign affairs of Dali Kingdom.
-The Scrolls give expression to the great popularity of Buddhism in Nanzhao and Dali kingdoms, and provide valuable material for the study of Tantrism in Dali kingdom.
+The Scrolls give expression to the great popularity of Buddhism in Nanzhao and Dali kingdoms and provide valuable material for the study of Tantrism in the Dali kingdom.

-To sum up, the new temple and the Three Pagodas each is solemnly magnificent and gracefully beautiful.
+To sum up, the new temple and the Three Pagodas each are solemnly magnificent and gracefully beautiful.
 With the splendor of imperial temples and the characteristics of local ethnic groups, this temple represents the history and culture of this place and satisfies the demand of the developing modern tourism for splendor and magnificence.
 Being the largest of its kind in Yunnan, the first class in China and known to the world over, the temple is the most characteristic Buddhist Temple complex in Southeast Asia.